-In 2017/2018 in the UK, the proportion of working days lost due to stress, depression and anxiety rose above 50% for the first time.
+Resilience in the workplace has never been more important.
+In 2017/2018, the proportion of working days lost in the UK due to stress, depression and anxiety rose above 50% for the first time.

 Why is resilience important?

 The COVID-19 pandemic has had a further negative impact on the psychological wellbeing of UK workers.